lelloc/doc-admin/content/users-groups-roles/agents.rst

 .. warning::

-   All backends will are used in succession.
-The UID must be unique to all back ends otherwise, some side effects may occur.
+   All back ends will are used in succession.
+The UID must be unique to all back ends, otherwise some side effects may occur.

 To synchronize with a specific directory server (see :ref:`Agent User Data` below), you must add the appropriate setting to your :ref:`Agent Authentication Back End`.
 To achieve this copy the following block from the ``Defaults.pm`` and paste it into the ``Config.pm``.